 Patience was saved from a backyard butcher where she was dying from starvation and illness.
 With no medical care, love or proper food, she would have died had we not rescued her.
 We spent months healing her until her belly was full, her body healed and her heart felt safe.
 She will be safe here with us for the rest of her life!

 Patrick was a trail horse for 30 years, carrying children on his back and taking great care of them.
-When his back wore down and he could no longer carry people, he was thrown out like trash into a ravine to die.
+When his back wore down and he could no longer carry people, he was thrown out into a ravine to die.
 He was found by animal control and because he was old, lame, emaciated and depressed, was scheduled for euthanasia.
-We went to rescue another horse, Andrew, but when we found out about Patrick, brought him home with us as well.
-He is gaining weight slowly and with chiropractic and massage therapy he is feeling better and stronger.
+When we found out about Patrick, we brought him home with us instead.
+He has gaining weight and with chiropractic and massage therapy he is feeling better and stronger.
 Patrick is kind and gentle, his eyes shining with more hope and more joy everyday!
-We will give him a dignified retirement and he will be part of our family for the rest of his life!
+Patrick will be part of our family for the rest of his life!

 Pebbles was very sick for a long time after being saved from abuse and neglect at the hands of a backyard butcher.
 She was so thin and sick it was painful to watch her struggle to breathe and eat.
 With great vet care, nutritional supplements and lots of love she started living again.
 She now is very curious and friendly and is a friend to all.

-Rascalina was a trail horse who had a lot of anxiety and would rock back and forth to self-sooth.
-At The Gentle Barn she is always with her horse or human friends and she has stopped rocking, except right before mealtime when she cannot contain her excitement.
+Rascalina was a trail horse who was well taken care of.
+But when she retired she had a lot of anxiety and would rock back and forth to self-sooth.
+We brought her home to The Gentle Barn and put her with our other horses.
+Now that she is always with her horse or human friends, she has stopped rocking, except right before mealtime when she cannot contain her excitement.
 She will have a dignified retirement here and will be well loved for the rest of her life.

 Reina was rescued with many other goats from severe abuse and neglect.
 She was infested with lice and parasites, grossly underweight, malnourished, sick and terrified of humans.
 Her body has finally healed, but healing her heart is the hardest chore, as she had never known a kind human before coming to The Gentle Barn!
 We will keep working hard to show her love, kindness and safety for the rest of her life!
 Reina finally eats treats out of our hands so we are making progress, one day we will pet her!